-Residents are expected to uphold and follow the Residential Life policies and the Code of Conduct as presented in the Residential Life Handbook and the Student Code of Conduct.
+Residents are expected to uphold and follow the Housing and Residence Life policies and the Code of Conduct as presented in the Residence Life Handbook and the Student Code of Conduct.

 If it is determined that there is a possible policy violation, a hearing will be scheduled In order to clarify the resident’s involvement.
 The Hearing Notification letter will be sent to the resident’s Missouri Western email and shall include the following information: alleged violation(s), the time, date, and place of the hearing.
 The letter will also list the conduct officer.
 For residents the conduct officer is almost always the Residence Hall Director of the building that the residents resides.
 Even if the incident occurs in another residence hall, it will still be heard by that individual’s RHD.

 Notice will be given to the resident a minimum of three (3) business days (excluding school holidays or closures) prior to the hearing.